miljodir/md-components/packages/css/README.md

 }
 ```

+**For HTML structure for each component, see the README.md for each css-file, located in /src.
+This must be followed if stylesheets are used as standalone, without React components.**

-_For React components, see @miljodirektoratet/md-react_
+_For React components, see [@miljodirektoratet/md-react](https://www.npmjs.com/package/@miljodirektoratet/md-react)_